jpmckeown/pitch-sorted/pitch-used.md

 Placeholder art for the player icon is a Sorting Hat because it reminded me of sorting a Hogwarts pupil into a house.
 The player must align with sheep to beckon, then choose where to drop.
 Aim for correct pen but some terrain tiles will influence the sheep.
 Once all sheep are sorted and penned the next level begins with new sheep on different map.

  or into a lorry or a truck.
 Once rightly penned they are "sorted".
-# Sorted July 2022

 ## Notes from slides

-Sorting sheep is tinged with sadness if the sort is for going to market.
-Later levels bring out the downside of sorting, for example a sheep may be marked with two colours (like Harry Potter being Slytherin) or terrain may change sheep colour, or a sheep may fluctuate between colours.

 ## Levels